 At long last – it’s finally summer!
 After what feels like an eternity of icy mornings and drippy noses it’s time to shed the woolly coats, dig out your sandals and soak up the sun.
-Sunshine is especially precious to those of us in colder climates, and all we need is a wink from the sun before we’re topless on the beach heating up the barbeque.
+Sunshine is especially precious to those of us in colder climates such as the United Kingdom, all we need is a wink from the sun before we’re topless on the beach heating up the barbeque.

 The color of our skin is determined by how much melanin we have in our skin.
 How much melanin your skin produces is all down to your genetics, and while we all have more or less the same number of melanocytes (the cells in your body that produce melanin) all bodies vary in how much they produce melanin and in what colors.
 Darker skin tones produce more melanin, and lighter skin tones produce less.
 When you expose yourself to the sun, the skin’s receptors sense sun exposure and produce more melanin to protect itself from harmful UV rays.